Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter1/README.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

-5. Follow the section on "Running the sample" below.

 </details>

 ### Register the service app (TodoListAPI)